Today, there are over 7,000 languages spoken in the world.

 They Should Offer Transparent Services and Prices

 Reputable and high-quality translation agencies will be very transparent about both their services and prices.
-When you ask for more details, they should be able to clearly list out what they offer and for what price.
+When you ask for more details, they should be able to clearly show what they offer with the price.

 The right agency will be completely transparent about anything you ask of them; this includes asking them to provide you with references.
 On that note, the agency should be able to give you references without hesitation.
 Otherwise, that’s another red flag.

 Think Outside of the Box

 Are you thinking of looking up phrases like ‘translation services near me’ or ‘document translation services near me?’
 Then think again.
 You don’t necessarily have to use a local translation agency; this can greatly narrow down your possible options.

 Modern technology has made it very easy to send and receive documents, so you’re not physically limited.
 So why not look beyond your local area?